Handstand: Yoga

 In modern yoga as exercise, the handstand is among the inverted poses; it is known as Adho Mukha Vrksasana, Downward-facing Tree Pose.
 In traditional hatha yoga in the 18th and 19th centuries, the Vyayāmadipike, which calls it the "second gardam", and the Śrītattvanidhi use the handstand in a sequence involving touching the nose to the ground; the Haṭhābhyāsapaddhati calls this Syenasana, meaning hawk pose.

+Swimming

+Swimmers often perform underwater handstands as a stunt, with their heads, arms, and bodies underwater and their legs and feet extended above the surface, often having games or contests with the winner being the person who can remain in an underwater handstand the longest.

+Armstand dives—a category found in competitive platform diving—are dives that begin with a handstand.

 Gymnastics

 There are two basic handstand styles in modern gymnastics: curved-back and straight-back.
 Straight-back style is employed when the aesthetics of straight body lines are desired and feasible.
 In many cases (e.g., when a handstand is being performed in conjunction with a gymnastic apparatus), however, the curved-back style is preferred as it offers superior control of the legs and torso over balance.
 In all cases, balance is maintained by shifting body weight towards the fingers or the heel of the hand.

 All basic gymnastic handstands have these characteristics: